 Before I had my crooked teeth fixed through adult dental braces, they were my biggest liability.
 In that sense, they were my biggest physical insecurity.

 You know what´s funny?
 When I first met my husband he was enamored by my big smile.
-He didn´t pay attention to the crooked teeth, he just fell in love to the happy woman who smiled all the time.
+He didn´t pay attention to the crooked teeth, he just fell for the happy woman who smiled all the time.
 I turned my biggest liability into my biggest asset.

-What is your liability?
+What´s your liability?
 Be creative and turn it into an asset.
 Then see how it will turn your life around.

 Overcoming your insecurity in relationships is simply about not allowing people´s negative opinion set the stage on how you value yourself, it´s about letting go of the past and learning to love and accept yourself — imperfections and all — and being creative by turning your liabilities into assets.